Hypothyroidism is a condition in which the body doesn’t make enough thyroid hormones.

-Summary: Research shows that iodine, selenium and zinc are especially beneficial for someone with hypothyroidism.
-However, it’s best to avoid iodine and selenium supplements unless your doctor advises you to take them.
+Summary Research shows that iodine, selenium, and zinc are especially beneficial for those with hypothyroidism.
+However, it’s best to avoid iodine and selenium supplements unless your healthcare provider advises you to take them.

 Goitrogens are compounds that may interfere with the normal function of the thyroid gland.

-Surprisingly, many everyday foods contain goitrogens.
-These include (
+Surprisingly, many common foods contain goitrogens, including (

-Also, cooking foods with goitrogens may “inactivate” the goitrogenic substances (
+Also, cooking foods with goitrogens may inactivate these compounds (

 One exception to the above foods is pearl millet.
 Some studies have found that pearl millet might interfere with thyroid function, even if you don’t have an iodine deficiency (

-Fortunately, there aren’t many foods that you need to avoid if you have hypothyroidism.
+Fortunately, you don’t have to avoid many foods if you have hypothyroidism.